minhhoit/yacms/docs/multi-lingual-sites.rst

     translator.register(Author, TranslatedAuthor)
     translator.register(Book, TranslatedBook)

-In this case, please note :class:`mezzanine.pages.translation.TranslatedPage` is not referenced in any way.
-This is due to the fact that :class:`mezzanine.pages.models.Page` is not abstract, and thus has its own table in the database.
+In this case, please note :class:`Yacms.pages.translation.TranslatedPage` is not referenced in any way.
+This is due to the fact that :class:`Yacms.pages.models.Page` is not abstract, and thus has its own table in the database.
 The fields have already been registered for translation and django-modeltranslation will happily handle it for you.

-If you want to extend an abstract model, such as :class:`mezzanine.core.models.Slugged` or :class:`mezzanine.core.models.Displayable`, you will need to subclass their translation registration.
-An example of this is the :mod:`mezzanine.blog` app in its :mod:`.translation.py` module::
+If you want to extend an abstract model, such as :class:`Yacms.core.models.Slugged` or :class:`Yacms.core.models.Displayable`, you will need to subclass their translation registration.
+An example of this is the :mod:`Yacms.blog` app in its :mod:`.translation.py` module::

     from modeltranslation.translator import translator
-    from mezzanine.core.translation import (TranslatedSlugged,
+    from Yacms.core.translation import (TranslatedSlugged,
                                             TranslatedDisplayable,
                                             TranslatedRichText)
-    from mezzanine.blog.models import BlogCategory, BlogPost
+    from Yacms.blog.models import BlogCategory, BlogPost

     class TranslatedBlogPost(TranslatedDisplayable, TranslatedRichText):
         fields = ()